redhat-cop/resource-locker-operator/README.md

 * Resources.
 This will instruct the operator to create and enforce the specified resource.
 In this case the operator "owns" the created resources.
 * Patches to resources.
 This will instruct the operator to patch- and enforce the change on- a pre-existing resource.
 In this case the operator does not "own" the resource.

-Locker resources are defined with the `ResourceLocker` CRD.
+Locked resources are defined with the `ResourceLocker` CRD.
 Here is the high-level structure of this CRD:

 ```yaml
 apiVersion: redhatcop.redhat.io/v1alpha1